GrzegorzDrozd/example-checkout/readme.md

 ..* product: with id and quantity fields.

 Rule grammar is based on [https://hoa-project.net/En/Literature/Hack/Ruler.html](https://hoa-project.net/En/Literature/Hack/Ruler.html)

+Following fields are available in rule definition:

+* user
+  * user.email
+  * user.countryCode
+  * user.groups - list of groups that user belongs to
+  * user.tags   - list of tags that are assigned to an user
+  * user.created
+  * user.lastLogin
+  * user.lastPurchase
+* product
+  * product.name
+  * product.categories
+  * product.tags
+  * product.price
+  * product.attributes
+* products - list of all products in the cart

+There are also additional variables created during checkout:
+* all_products_attribute_ids
+* all_products_categories

+TODO add more

+/rules endpoint supports following operations:

+* get /rules to get list of rules
+* get /rules/{id} to get specific rule
+* post /rules - to create new rule
+* put /rules/{id} to update specific rule
+* delete /rules/{id} to remove rule

 To calculate cart value send post request to /checkout/ endpoint: